unkhz/almost-static-site/README.md

-    toc             Display table of contents on top of the content area submenu         Display child pages of this page in a submenu below the main menu includes        Include child pages in the content area below this page (with anchors)
+    toc             Display table of contents on top of the content area submenu         Display child pages of this page in a submenu below the main menu includes        Include child pages in the content area below this page (with anchors) filter          Like includes, but with tag cloud filter selection menu filter.params   Params array defines the parameters to create tag cloud filters for